Common Types of Business Organizations

 Benefits and Disadvantages of Filing as a Corporation

 A corporation is by far the most structured and regimented of all the business entity types.
-A corporation is considered a entirely seperate entity from its owners, with legal rights and responsibilities.
-This standing allows for the owners of a corporation to avoid excessive liability should anyone sue the corporation.
+It is a costly process to form a corporation.
+A corporation is considered an entirely separate entity from its owners, with legal rights and responsibilities.
+Operating as a corporation allows the owners of a corporation to avoid excessive liability should anyone sue the corporation.
 In fact, unless there is intentional misconduct, you can never be sued for more than your investment in the company.

 A sole proprietorship is the simplest type of business to form.
 In fact, many states do not even require a formal filing, unless the business name is something other than your own.
 As a sole proprietor, you have complete control over all the decisions of your business and all profits are directly considered your income.
 However, you are also open to unlimited liability, which could mean you lose your house and other personal assets should someone sue the business.
 A general rule of being a sole proprietor is to always have excellent business insurance.